7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 What to order at Eggs n Things

-I come here for the omelets and the Spinach, Bacon, and Cheese is my favorite.
-But the Signature Rainbow Pancakes are another great choice.
 They come buried under colorful tropical fruit and topped with a huge tower of whipped cream (like all their pancakes and waffles).

 Can I get a breakfast cocktail with that?